 The Company actively forecasts cash flow requirements, including for the Branch, to identify future cash surpluses and shortages to optimise invested cash balances and limit unexpected calls from the investment pool.
-The Company limits the risk of liquidity shortfalls resulting from mismatches in the timing of claims payments and receipts of claims recoveries by negotiating cash call clauses in reinsurance contracts and seeking accelerated settlements for large reinsurance recoveries.
+The Company limits the risk of liquidity shortfalls resulting from mismatches in the timing of claims payments and receipts of claims recoveries.